 Latest posts by Dayn (see all)

 With 30 Billion Google Searches being run every day, making sure searchers have a positive experience, and that everything ‘works’ is a massive undertaking on Google’s part.
 In fact, it’s such a big job that it would be impossible for humans alone to achieve.
 For this reason, Google makes use of artificial intelligence and a range of automated systems to do the heavy lifting.
 Generally, they do a pretty good job, but believe me when I say that these systems are far from perfect.
-If not carefully managed, they can negatively impact your business in a very big way.
+If your Google Ads campaigns are not carefully managed, disapproved ads can negatively impact your business in a very big way.

 Disapproved Ads Can Take Your Business Completely Offline